Header Graphic

 1

-The following material, along with what has been written so far, is presented to show similarity of experiences among serious practitioners in different traditions, but not necessarily to equate all of them with the exact processes described by St. John - or to examine ultimate questions regarding identity, union, individuality, or non-duality!
-[For an in-depth discussion of that, albeit highly intellectual and not everyone's cup of tea, see “PB and Plotinus: The Fallacy of Divine Identity”, “The Primordial Ground”, “The Depths of This Thing,” and other related articles on this website].
-What has been attempted is to show something of the profundity of the emotional depths involved in the quest.
-This section should further cement in the reader the level to which these dark night processes go.
+The following material, along with what has been written so far, is presented to show similarity of experiences among serious practitioners in different traditions, their trials and spiritual transitions, but not necessarily to equate all of them with the exact processes described by St. John of the Cross.
+What has been attempted is to show something of the profundity of the emotional depths and noble endurance involved in the quest.
+This section presents some additional Eastern perspectives upon these themes.

 The life of Zen Master Bankei Yotaku (1622-1693), considered by D.T.Suzuki to have been one of the greatest of all Zen Masters, illustrates a dimension of liberating despair that often leads up to an awakening.
 Further, we will see that, contrary to many popular notions, such an awakening is often the beginning of true practice, and not the end.